 "Point the D-Sync to the computer screen and I will tell you everything in person."

-A strange and unforgettable journey was about to begin for her.
+A strange and unforgettable journey was about to unfold before her.

 August 1, 1973: New York, USA – 2:23 AM

 Babel huffed in frustration when he finally decided to get out of bed and change into his morning clothes.
-He changed into a blue sweatshirt, brown cargo pants, and a baseball cap and then got out of the house without waking his parents.
+He put on a blue sweatshirt, brown cargo pants, and his lucky baseball cap and then got out of the house without waking his parents.

-Babel had already run past four city blocks before getting the ominous feeling that he wasn't alone.
-That was probably not the best feeling to have when you're alone and out in the streets in the middle of the night.
+Babel had already run past four city blocks before getting the ominous feeling that he was being followed.
+That probably wasn't the best feeling to have when you're alone and out in the streets and in the middle of the night.
 He then remembered hearing on a news station earlier that day on the radio that there was a murderer on the loose in downtown, New York, somewhere in his neighborhood.

 "P-Please don't kill me!"
 Babel pleaded.
-"I'm just an eleven year old boy!"
+"I'm just eleven years old!"

 "What?!
 Why would I kill you?
-That explains why you were running at least."
+That explains why you were running away from me."

 Babel's trembling stilled just a little bit as he took a closer look at the person.
-He now saw that the figure had a barely physical form, it was wavering and static-like, kind of like the television with bad satellite connection.
+He now saw that the figure had a barely physical form, it was wavering and static-like, kind of like a television set with bad satellite connection.